-Find the Cheapest Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Rhode Island

-Drivers in Rhode Island – the “Ocean” state – are required to carry at least the minimum auto insurance coverages in order to be on the road legally.
+Drivers in Rhode Island are required to carry at least the minimum auto insurance coverage in order to be on the road legally.
 However, if your driving record includes things like traffic accidents or motor vehicle violations, it may be difficult to find an auto insurer willing to cover you.
-Why?
-Because these records make insurers think you have a higher chance to file for claims, and insurers want to avoid losses.
+These records make insurers think you are high risk, with an increased chance of filing claims, and insurers want to avoid losses.

 What is the Rhode Island Automobile Insurance Plan (RI AIP)?

-So while the Rhode Island Division of Insurance considers the RI AIP to be a last resort, it is there for you if you need it.
+So while the Rhode Island Division of Insurance considers the RI AIP to be the last resort, it is there for you if you need it.
 Remember that you will be assigned an insurer, rather than choosing one yourself.

-Rhode Island AIP Eligibility
+Rhode Island AIP eligibility

-- Your application for insurance coverage through the Rhode Island AIP may be held up if:
+Your application for insurance coverage through the Rhode Island AIP may be held up if: